Common casting Faults

 Spey Casting

-Spey casting is one of the most important casting techniques you will ever need to know especially if you are a river angler, although it does have it's uses in some Stillwater situations.
-When these casts are executed correctly, they will allow you to deliver a fly safely, to any position on the water, regardless of wind direction, or obstacles behind.
+The Snake Roll (one of the many Spey casting techniques, and a very useful cast to have in your armoury)Spey casting is one of the most important casting techniques you will ever need to know, especially if you are a river angler, although it does have it's uses in some Stillwater situations too.
+When these casts are executed correctly, they will allow you to deliver a fly safely, to any position on the water you choose to, regardless of wind direction, or obstacles behind.

 Let's face it, you don't see those beach casting guys whacking their casts too fast too early, Why? because they would end up with a birds nest of line on their multiplier reels and possibly a heavy weight around their necks.
-Remember all fishing rods are simple springs, just some are stiffer springs than others and require a heavier casting weight.

 Important points